-Assessment yield and water productivity in soybean (Glycine max) with Aquacrop
+Assessment of yield and water productivity in soybean (Glycine max) with AquaCrop

-Tekijät: Zúñiga-Herrera, Dania, Chaves-Barrantes, Néstor Felipe, Gutiérrez-Soto, Marco Vinicio, Monge-Muñoz, Mayela, Chinchilla-Soto4, Cristina, Chinchilla-Soto, Cristina
+Authors: Zúñiga-Herrera, Dania, Chaves-Barrantes, Néstor Felipe, Gutiérrez-Soto, Marco Vinicio, Monge-Muñoz, Mayela, Chinchilla-Soto, Cristina

-Kuvaus:Introduction.
-Simulation models are a tool to study the behavior of crops under different climatic and water conditions and agronomic management practices.
+Description:Introduction.
+Simulation models are a tool to study crop behavior under different climatic and water conditions and agronomic management practices.
 Objective.
-To evaluate the AquaCrop model for yield and water productivity in soybean var.
+To evaluate the AquaCrop model for estimating yield and water productivity in soybean var.
 CIGRAS-06.
 Materials and methods.
-The study was carried out at the Estación Experimental Agrícola Fabio Baudrit Moreno of the University of Costa Rica, in Alajuela, Costa Rica from June 6th to October 23rd 2018.
-The AquaCrop v 7.1 model was used to simulate the development of soybean cultivation.
-Simulated data of plant canopy cover, biomass production and yield were compared against experimental data from a plot of soybean variety CIGRAS-06.
-Soil parameters measured in the field and generated using pedotransfer equations were used.
+The study was carried out at the Estación Experimental Agrícola Fabio Baudrit Moreno of the University of Costa Rica, in Alajuela, Costa Rica, from June 6 to October 23, 2018.
+The AquaCrop v.
+7.1 model was used to simulate soybean crop development and yield.
+Simulated data on canopy cover, biomass production, and yield were compared with experimental data from a plot planted with soybean variety CIGRAS-06.
+Soil parameters measured in the field and generated with pedotransfer equations were used.
 Results.
-The predictions of yield, total biomass, and coverage were good (similarity values (d) ≥ 0.97), but the predictions of leaf coverage during the beginning of the crop cycle are should be improvement.
-Differences observed in the two types of soil parameters used, did not significantly affect the final simulation.
+Predictions of yield, total biomass, and canopy cover were good (similarity values: d ≥ 0.97), but predictions of leaf coverage during the early crop cycle were susceptible to improvement.
+Differences between the two types of soil parameters used did not significantly affect the final simulation.
 Conclusions.
-Overall, modeling with AquaCrop successfully simulated soybean yield, biomass, and leaf coverage.
-The simulation of water productivity was higher than other values reported in the literature.
+AquaCrop successfully simulated soybean yield, biomass, and leaf coverage.
+Water productivity simulation was higher than values reported in the literature.

 Repositorio:Portal de Revistas UCR